Log Home Landscaping Wisdom

 • How will the equipment be transported to those locations without damaging my yard or landscaping,

-• Am I creating obstacles for my future log home services that will get damaged and need replacing?
+• Am I creating obstacles for my future log home services that will get damaged and need replacing in the future.

 Log Structure Landscape Planning Ideas and Suggestions